Our Governance

 TDS has had over 50 successful years in business, and we are continuing to focus on the future.
 There are three foundational pillars that position the company for long-term sustainability and growth.

-We look to retain relatively low leverage levels, long dated debt maturities, sufficient undrawn revolving credit facilities, and adequate cash balances so that we are not at the mercy of any disruptive market scenarios
+We look to have the right mix of both long-term maturities and shorter-term financings, sufficient undrawn revolving credit facilities, and adequate cash balances so that we are not moved off course by disruptive market scenarios.

 Investing in our businesses

-Wireless – Through network modernization and 5G deployment plans, we are evolving our network to capture new and emerging revenue opportunities
+Wireless – Through 5G deployment plans, we are evolving our network to capture new and emerging revenue opportunities.

-Wireline – Focused on fiber expansion, a long-term investment, to improve competitive position and return on capital
+Wireline – Focused on fiber expansion, a long-term investment, to improve competitive position and generate revenue growth.

 Engaged Board of Directors

 TDS believes good governance begins with an engaged and diverse board.
-We consider it desirable for the Board to have directors with diverse backgrounds, experience, skills, education and attributes to permit the board to have a wide variety of views and insights.
-TDS also believes that new perspectives are important to a well-run Board.
-At the same time, it is equally important to benefit from the valuable experience that longer-serving directors bring to the boardroom.
+We consider it desirable for the board to have directors with diverse backgrounds, experience, skills, education, and attributes to permit the board to have a wide variety of views and insights.

 Risk Management Responsibility

 Risk is managed throughout the organization.
-The TDS board of directors has primary responsibility for oversight of risk at TDS.
+The TDS Board of Directors has primary responsibility for oversight of risk at TDS.
 In support, management has developed a robust Enterprise Risk Management Program (ERM) to identify and manage risks that may affect the achievement of organizational objectives.
-The results from these ERM assessments are provided to, and reviewed by, the Board.
+The ERM program provides a common enterprise-wide language and discipline around risk identification, quantification, and mitigation.
+The TDS Board of Directors receives periodic updates about the status and progress of the ERM program and takes action to the extent appropriate based on such updates.

-Additionally, other Board committees assist in additional risk mitigation and management.
+Other board committees assist in additional risk mitigation and management.
 The Audit Committee addresses major financial and operational risk, including those related to data privacy.
-The Compensation Committee assesses risk related compensation policies and practices.
-And the Technology Advisory Group Committee reviews, monitors and informs the Board on technology matters affecting operations and capital investment.
+The Compensation and Human Resources Committee assesses risk related compensation policies and practices and the Technology Advisory Group Committee reviews, monitors and informs the board on technology matters affecting operations.

 Board Oversight of Cybersecurity

 TDS believes oversight of cybersecurity risks is the responsibility of the full board of directors and the board of directors receives regular updates regarding TDS' assessment of threats and mitigation plans.
 The Audit Committee also exercises oversight over the control-related cybersecurity risks and mitigation plans and receives updates at least bi-annually.
 The Audit Committee oversees the Company’s processes over internal controls and financial reporting that includes controls and procedures that are designed to ensure that significant cybersecurity incidents are communicated to both management and the Audit Committee.
-Cybersecurity is also discussed at the Technology Advisory Group as warranted.
+Cybersecurity is also discussed at the Technology Advisory Group as warranted, typically on an annual basis.